 Similar to the Building Safety Program, the operating budget for the Planning Program was previously trimmed to respond to reduced development activity and City fiscal constraints.
-The change in planning permit activity as shown in the chart below has not been as severe as the decline in building permit activity.
-Although there are occasionally reductions in annual permitting activity, the general trend is steadily increasing volumes with steadily increasing complexity.
+The change in planning permit activity as shown in the chart at the top of the next page has not been as severe as the decline in building permit activity.
+Although there are occasionally reductions in annual permitting activity, the general trend is steadily increasing volumes with steadily increasing complexity to review land use permit applications.
 Development reviews include checking for compliance with the City's zoning code and various design guidelines, environmental review, sensitivity to adjacent uses, and compliance with federal, state and regional standards.
 Additionally, hours/expenses to address City and intergovernmental policy are essentially unchanged.
 Staff time budgeted to review and process permit applications is based on historical activity, with adjustments for recent and anticipated streamlining efforts.